fuzzylogicxx/fuzzylogic/posts/dos-and-dont’s-of-changing-visual-order-with-css.md

 ## People browse web pages in different ways

 We know that a web page’s visitors are likely to have a range of different abilities.
-While some experience the full extent of our our visual design, others are visually-impaired or blind.
+While some experience the full extent of our visual design, others are visually-impaired or blind.
 Others still have motor impairments.
 The web was intended to be accessible and therefore web pages should cater appropriately to this range of user needs.

 Relatedly we also know that people will use one or more of the following methods to move around a web page: